 The Church is the focus of study in Religion class in grade three.
 Students learn about the traditional marks of the Catholic Church and beliefs held by Catholics.
 This is done through a study of the Apostles’ Creed.
 All seven sacraments are studied and there is an exploration of a variety of ministries within the Church.
 The investigation of morality at this grade level includes studying the Ten Commandments, Jesus’ law of love, and the corporal and spiritual works of mercy as guides for living.
 We use the text entitled We Believe.

 Reading is presented each day for an hour and a half.
 Each child experiences phonics and comprehension skills in his/her reading series, the reading workbook and phonics books.
-The phonics skills that are emphasized at this level are: review of short and long vowel sounds, blends, digraphs and diphthongs, rules for syllabication, homonyms, synonyms, homograph, prefixes, suffixes, and parts of speech.
+The phonics skills that are emphasized at this level are the review of short and long vowel sounds, blends, digraphs and diphthongs, rules for syllabication, homonyms, synonyms, homograph, prefixes, suffixes, and parts of speech.
 Dictionary skills are also taught.
+Students have online access to the reader using Think Central.

 Interactive Science encourages the students to perceive their world by gathering facts and drawing conclusions through observation or manipulation.
 The students will cover three areas: Life Science, Physical Science, and Earth Science.